Visiting Students

 - Visiting students 60+ years of age and eligible for tuition waiver.

-- WWU employees eligible for tuition reduction.
+- WWU employees eligible for tuition reduction and not admitted to a program.

 - Washington State employees.